mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Drupal/index.md

    After installation you can view this database for this instance of WordPress using phpMyAdmin, Sequel Pro, or           MySQLWorkbench.

 *  **Username:**
-   The Drupal admin.
+   The Drupal admin's username.
    <div class="alert" role="alert">
    Note: You will need this username to login into your new of Drupal site, please write this down.
    </div>

 *  **Password:**
-   The Drupal admins default password.
+   The Drupal admin's default password.
    <div class="alert" role="alert">
    Note: You will need this password to login into your new Drupal site, please write this down.
    </div>